Infinite critical boson non-Fermi liquid on heterostructure interfaces: Magnetic fluctuations with critical boson contour

 where the subindex ${{{\cal S}_{\rm B}}^{(2)}}$ refers to the statistical average over the quadratic action ${{{\cal S}_{\rm B}}^{(2)}}$.
 The susceptibility matrix is an inverse of the polarization function that reads

 where the trace of the polarization function reads ${\rm Det}[\Pi ] = 3f^2-D^2q^2$.
 The trace of Eq.~(\ref{M_func}) corresponds to the angular averaged spectrum at the criticality,

 We notice that the first term conceives a divergent contribution from the CBC.
-Therefore, we single out the divergent contribution at the criticality and the spectrum display a divergent behavior around the CBC,
+Therefore, we single out the divergent contribution at the criticality and the spectrum displays a divergent behavior around the CBC,

-In the static limit ${\omega/\Gamma_{q_0}\rightarrow 0}$, the expression of the spectrum in Eq.~(\ref{Spec_omega})\ corresponds to the Dirac delta function divergence in the momentum space for the approximation of the quadratic action.
+In the static limit ${\omega/{\it \Gamma}_{q}\rightarrow 0}$, the expression of the spectrum in Eq.~(\ref{Spec_omega})\ corresponds to the Dirac delta function divergence in the momentum space for the approximation of the quadratic action.